0xJeremy/Dum-E-IOT/README.md

 A wiring diagram is not currently available but will be created in the near future.

 ![alt text](https://raw.githubusercontent.com/0xJeremy/Dum-E-IOT/master/images/image1.jpeg "Dum-E IOT Arms")

+### NOTE: NodeMCU will not flash if 6V battery pack is off.
+Turn on 6V power to flash board.